 Getting around the tourist and business districts of Moscow is very convenient whether you have your own private transport arrangement or using public transportation due to modern infrastructure and an efficient public transportation system.
 Russia uses the ruble as its official currency and language is Russian, so it is good to know basic phrases before you go.
 People are generally helpful especially to tourists.
 The Moscow Metro, which in itself is a tourist attraction connects to almost all business and tourist centers in the city.

-Where to Eat in Moscow, Russia
+Where to Eat in Moscow at Night

 Kopuma Restaurant // For Traditional food, head near Red Square is highly recommended for Ukrainian/Russian food.
 It has flora exterior, traditional interior and menu pages in 36 languages!